What is the difference between a QR Code and an AR Code?

 What is a QR code, and how does it work?

 A QR code is a scannable 2D barcode that stores data like URLs or contact information.
-Scanning with a smartphone or camera-equipped device instantly retrieves and displays the encoded content, removing the need for manual data input.
+Scanning with a smartphone or camera-equipped device instantly retrieves and displays the encoded content, eliminating the need for manual data input.

 What are the benefits of using QR codes?